matthewdwood82/project-portfolio/README.md

 ### More Information
-A paper with measure summaries and visualizations I developed for the first of three TA3 studies for which I was involved can be found in the conference paper below.
+A paper with measure summaries and visualizations I developed for the second of three TA3 studies for which I was involved can be found in the conference paper below.
 * Freeman, J., Huang, L., Wood, M., & Cauffman, S. (2021, November).
 [Evaluating Artificial Social Intelligence in an Urban Search and Rescue Task Environment](https://github.com/matthewdwood82/project-portfolio/tree/main/darpa_asist). _Paper presented at AAAI Fall Symposium Series on Computational Theory of Mind for Human-Machine Teams_, Virtual.